juandebravo/webrtc-box/README.md

 ## Introduction

 This project automates the development environment setup for working on WebRTC adapter.
-It's very handy to develop and test new features before launching a PR to the [adapter project](https://github.com/webrtc/adapter/tree/master/test).
+It's very handy for:

+- develop and test new features before launching a PR to the [adapter project](https://github.com/webrtc/adapter/tree/master/test).
+- run the examples included in the [samples WebRTC repository](https://github.com/webrtc/samples/tree/master/test) locally.

 As described in [adapter project](https://github.com/webrtc/adapter/tree/master/test) documentation, a Debian based Linux distribution is required for using travis-multirunner.